 Transparency and Accountability

-The board and administration must have a clear and active two-way flow of information that allows management to convey risk exposure changes and track risk management effectiveness.
+Although there are pros and cons to consider with organizational transparency, the board and administration must have a clear and active two-way flow of information that allows management to convey risk exposure changes and track risk management effectiveness.
 This enables the board to make informed decisions.

 This also brings accountability into the picture.
 The board must ensure that the management has created a robust internal governance model and created a formal accountability plan that describes where risk oversight is delegated and then holds executive management accountable for implementation (think Blue Bell Ice Cream).
 Trustees should have access to all data to assess situations and to hold management accountable, with this being part of the incentive structure.
 Additionally, risk, control, and compliance functions should be created that support the institution.
 Lastly, an internal audit provides independent assurance on the effectiveness of risk management.